Top 5 Remarkable Places to Visit Before they Disappear

 Venice, Italy

-Venice is one of the beautiful cities in Italy and connects 118 small islands through canals and bridges.
-The city attracts at least 50,000 tourists a day and is the 28h most visited city in the world.
+Venice is one of the most beautiful cities in Italy and connects 118 small islands through canals and bridges.
+The city attracts at least 50,000 tourists a day and is the 28th most visited city in the world.
 Grand Canal Boat Tour and Venice Carnival are the main tourist attractions in the city.

 Galapagos Islands